Keeping You Informed On Tax Year 2020

 January 31 – Raymond James mails Year-End Tax Packages for retirement accounts (Forms 1099-R and 5498), Form 1099-Q and Raymond James Bank 1099s.

-February 15 – Raymond James begins mailing Original 1099 statements to account holders.
+February 15 – Raymond James mails original Composite Statements to account holders.

-February 28 – Raymond James begins mailing amended 1099s and Original 1099s delayed due to specific holdings and/or income reallocation.
+February 28 – Raymond James mails original Composite Statements delayed due to specific holdings and/or income reallocation and amended Composite Statements as needed.

 March 15 – Raymond James mails remaining original Composite Statement of 1099 Forms, Form 1042-S and Royalty Trust Tax packets.